zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/index.md

 * use the Chef Analytics web interface to view events that happen on your Chef server.
 * notify your team when `chef-client` completes on a node.

-Let's get started by performing the prerequisite tasks to run Chef Analytics.
+Let's get started by making sure you're set up to run Chef Analytics.